ChuaCheowHuan/ChuaCheowHuan.github.io/_posts/2019-08-29-docker_travis.md

 ---

-If you see the following error in the Travis's job log while attempting to test dockerized Django apps with Travis, it means that the postgres container has started but not yet ready to accept connections.
+If you see the following error in the Travis's job log while attempting to test dockerized Django apps with Travis, it means that the postgres docker container has started but not yet ready to accept connections.

 ```
 psycopg2.OperationalError: could not connect to server: Connection refused